-In addition to the regional trainings at Tiers 1, 2 & 3 the Eleventh Annual Summer Training Institute (STI), Leading the Way for Student Engagement provided extended learning, sharing, and networking opportunities for MO SW-PBS schools.
+In addition to the regional trainings at Tiers 1, 2 & 3 the Twelfth Annual Summer Training Institute (STI), MO SW-PBS and MTSS: Bridging the Gaps provided extended learning, sharing, and networking opportunities for MO SW-PBS schools.
 The event provided structured team time with the consultants; state and national perspectives from keynote speakers; topics of interest that aligned with state and national priorities; and strands based on the three tiers.
 Sessions were organized by Foundation, Application, and Enrichment to assist teams in selecting sessions aligned with their school's level of implementation.
-Topics included family involvement, collaboration within schools, functional behavioral assessment, classroom strategies, interagency and cross- initiative collaboration, Tier 2 and Tier 3 structures and interventions, bully prevention, multi-tiered systems of support (MTSS), student voice, and implementation specific to school levels (early childhood, elementary, middle, high school and alternative schools).
+Topics included family involvement, collaboration within schools, functional behavioral assessment, classroom strategies, interagency and cross-initiative collaboration, Tier 2 and Tier 3 structures and interventions, bully prevention, multitiered systems of support (MTSS), student voice, and implementation specific to school levels (early childhood, elementary, middle, high school and alternative schools).